Northernside/MinePlace/README.md

 Contributions are always welcome!
 Help make MinePlace a wonderful place to be! 🌸

 ## Contact
 So many possibilities that questions have arisen?
 These should not remain unanswered!
-Feel free to create an issue directly in the repository or send us a mail at [contact@mineplace.world](mailto:mineplace@nordcloud.space)! :smile:
+Feel free to create an issue directly in the repository or send us a mail at [mineplace@nordcloud.space](mailto:mineplace@nordcloud.space)! :smile: